zako95/landing/src/pages/docs/custom-games.md

 <Alert variant="tip">

 There is no party system in Plutonium so your friend(s) can only join you while you're in-game (or finished loading in the loading screen).
 To be able to play with your friends on round 1 you can force the game to wait in the loading screen until a certain amount of players connect with the commands below.
 (These commands need to be entered in the [console](https://plutonium.pw/docs/opening-console/).
-Replace `2` by the number of players you want to wait for before starting the game.
+Replace `2` by the number of players you want to wait for before starting the game).

 `sp_minplayers 2` [T4]
 `zombies_minplayers 2` [T6]